- We strongly advise you not to travel to Libya due to the ongoing fighting and deteriorating security situation throughout the country.

 Civil unrest/Political tension

-There is a high risk of crime in Libya as law and order has broken down in many parts of the country.
-Violent crime continues to be a problem in Tripoli, Benghazi and other parts of Libya.
-Reports indicate that the number of car-jackings targeting foreign-owned vehicles has increased.
+Crime levels in Libya are high as law and order has broken down in most of the country.
+Violent crime persists in Tripoli, Benghazi and other parts of Libya.
+There have been reports of car-jackings targeting foreign-owned vehicles.
 There have also been a number of reports of robbery by armed groups.
-Due to the presence of a large number of weapons there is a heightened risk of crime involving firearms and violence.
+Due to the presence of a large number of weapons there is a heightened threat of violent crime.

 Money and valuables